 For the believing Christian, ecological principles that ground our environmental activity are Trinitarian in nature and operation.
-If Augustine and Aquinas could find that Mystery at work in the individual rational psychological process, how much more can we find it at work hi our collective action of healing our Earth?
-The Father (Mother) creates, the Son redeems, and the Spirit empowers a variety of gifts.
+If Augustine and Aquinas could find that Mystery at work in the individual rational psychological process, how much more can we find it at work in our collective action of healing our Earth?
+God creates, redeems, and empowers a variety of gifts.